claracachapa/next-best-movie/README.md

 #### 4. Hyperparameter Tuning and Model Optimization
 We optimized models using the following techniques:

-Random Search & Grid Search: Tuned hyperparameters like the number of estimators and tree depth.
+- **Random Search & Grid Search**: Tuned hyperparameters like the number of estimators and tree depth.
-Feature Pruning: Reduced features to minimize noise and enhance interpretability.
+- **Feature Pruning**: Reduced features to minimize noise and enhance interpretability.

 ### Key Findings & Implications
 - **Revenue Drivers**: High budgets and longer runtimes correlate with higher revenue but show diminishing returns beyond a threshold.